SunneyF/RobustTRAP/README.md

 qualification costs`.
 This consists of a results table containing details about solution time in seconds and number of different categories of robust efficient solutions found.
 We also share our public instances.

 ## Instances
-Instance file are named as a combination of instance number and whether a new product is included('1y') or not ('1n').
 Following are the details on the instances:

 | FileName | Distribution| Skewness | max. qualification cost |
 | ------ | ------ | ------ | ------ |